SerjLafleur/clone-netflix./README.md

 -We have also put the logo with position.

 -We have created a custom input in styled component and named it NetflixInput.
 As inputBase was a Ui material component, we called it styled(inputBase).
 If it had been a base input styled.input.

+### Component profile

+-We have worked on the distribution.
+-We have passed to the plans we have passed children from profile.
+-we have set the avatar, the evil and the buttons of the plans from plans.
+-Passing props to styled composites.

+### Component plans

+-We have put the text and botoenes of subscribers and props from profile.